 - Require that rural public schools or public schools that do not currently offer comprehensive human sexuality education receive priority when selecting grant applicants.

-The bill prohibits the state board of education from waiving the content requirements for any public school that provides comprehensive human sexuality education.
+The act prohibits the state board of education from waiving the content requirements for any public school that provides comprehensive human sexuality education.
+However, the act does not prohibit charter schools or institute charter schools from applying for a waiver.